-- In the Treeview double-click the Thick beam, linear order, div = 1 attribute name. - On the line mesh end conditions dialog press the End conditions button and for the start of the line select the Rotation about Z option.
-Ensure that 'End of line' is set to 'Same as the start of line' and click the OK button to return to the Line mesh dialog. - Change the dataset name to Thick Beam (Pinned Ends) and click the OK button. - With the 2 lines representing the bracing members selected, drag and drop the line mesh attribute Thick Beam (Pinned Ends) from the Treeview onto the selected features.
+- In the A Treeview double-click the Thick beam, linear order, div = 1 attribute name. - On the line mesh end conditions dialog press the End conditions button and for the 'Start of line' select the THz option.
+Ensure that 'End of line' is set to 'Same as start of line' and click the OK button to return to the Line mesh dialog. - Change the dataset name to Thick Beam (Pinned Ends) and click the OK button. - With the 2 lines representing the bracing members selected, drag and drop the line mesh attribute Thick Beam (Pinned Ends) from the Treeview onto the selected features.

 Note.
-The visualisation of the beam end releases is shown by default.
-If it is required to turn-off their visualisation select the Treeview and double click on Mesh, select the Visualise tab and deselect the Beam end releases option.
+The visualisation of the beam end releases as shown on these images is not turned-on by default.
+If it is required to turn-on their visualisation select the Treeview and double click on Mesh, select the Visualise tab and select the Beam end releases option.